Amulet Theatre

 Although the theatre has been used as a gym, it is thought that it remains substantially complete and that it could be quite easily reverted to live performance use, or used for compatible mixed arts, community and cultural use.
 There is no other provision within Shepton Mallet, little within the wider area and great interest in the facility amongst local theatre and community groups.

-In November 2023, a campaign group undertook a community consultation to gauge local interest in, and support for the theatre.
+In November 2023, Let’s Buy the Amulet undertook a community consultation to gauge local interest in, and support for the theatre.
 The survey was overwhelmingly positive, with strong support for the Amulet to be restored as a community centre, which would also host theatre, cinema, and live music, alongside arts workshops and community events.

 The campaign group is now moving forward with fundraising initiatives with the aim to purchase, restore and revive this key cultural venue.
 It is hoped a rejuvenated Amulet will also serve as a catalyst to support the regeneration of the town centre and high street.